stomlvforever/RCG/readme.md

 ## 📊 Results

 Our method demonstrates excellent performance in edge tasks and exhibits better robustness in handling some challenging datasets in node tasks.
+The specific data is provided by the following table.

 ### Complete Performance Comparison Table
 #### Node Task